openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 The approach has been implemented and tested.
 Below are the Pros and Cons found.

-**Pros**
+_**Pros**_

-As the container runs on the same pod as etcd, it requests backup through `localhost`.
+As the container runs on the same pod as etcd, it requests backup through `localhost`, since the containers runs on the same pod.
 Backups are being stored on the `hostPath` volume, with is a Directory on the node's file system.
 This guarantees no network delays.

-**Pros**
+_**Cons**_

-Etcd pod is a static pod, and the availability of the etcd cluster is vital for cluster stability.
-As the etcd cluster is being managed by `Cluster-etcd-operator`, and a `Deployment` resource manages the _mirrored_ etcd pods, any changes in the pod manifest results into rolling out a new revision, which leads to a duration of etcd-cluster unavailability.
-Consequently, the `API-Server` can not process any write requests, and read requests are being handled; if any, from the `API-Server` cache.
+Etcd pod is a static-pod, and the availability of the etcd cluster is vital for cluster stability.
+As the Etcd cluster is being managed by the `Cluster-etcd-operator`, and a `Deployment` resource manages the _mirrored_ etcd pods, any changes in the pod manifest results into rolling out a new revision, which leads to a duration of `etcd-cluster` unavailability, till the new revision is rolled out for all etcd pods.
+Consequently, the `API-Server` can not process any write requests, and read requests are being handled; if any, from the API-Server cache.

 The backup sidecar container is being `disabled` by default.
 Upon creating a `Backup` CR on an Openshift cluster, the `PeriodicBackupController` reacts by enabling the container.
 This leads to a change in etcd static pod manifest, and a new revision is being rolled out.
-As explained above, such action causes cluster instability and `API-Server` unavailability.
+As explained above, such action causes etcd-cluster and API-Server unavailability.

 Additionally, any error within the backup sidecar, the container goes into `CrashLoopBackOff`, which leads to the whole `Pod` reports `NotReady` status.
-Consequently, the whole `Etcd-cluster` can not server requests, as well as `API-Server`.
+Consequently, the whole `Etcd-cluster` can not server requests, nor the `API-Server`.

 #### DaemonSet manages an Etcd-backup pod within every control-plane node.

-This approach has been initiated during reviews of the `Sidecar` method.
-A reviewer has recommended to separate the backup container from the static pod to mitigate the issues shown above.
+This approach separates the `etcd-backup-server` deployment from the etcd static pods, to avoid affecting etcd-cluster and API-Server availability upon any error within the etcd-backup-server.

-Initially a `Deployment` resource was suggested, before using a `DaemonSet`.
-The advantage of using DaemonSet over Deployment is to guarantee scheduling `Etcd-backup` pods on all `Control-plane` nodes, regardless of the number of nodes (e.g. 1, 3, 5) using `nodeSelector` capability.
+The advantage of using `DaemonSet` over Deployment is to guarantee scheduling etcd-backup-server pods on all `Control-plane` nodes, regardless of the number of nodes (e.g. 1, 3, 5) using `nodeSelector` capability.
-By setting the `nodeSelector` to the master node label (i.e. `node-role.kubernetes.io/master`), guarantees that an Etcd-backup pod will be scheduled on every control-plane node.
+By setting the `nodeSelector` to the master node label (i.e. `node-role.kubernetes.io/master`), etcd-backup-server's pods are guaranteed to scheduled on every control-plane node.

 This method has been implemented and tested.
 The same container used in the Sidecar approach has been utilised.
-However, the scheduling is being managed by a DaemonSet resource.
+However, the scheduling is being managed by a DaemonSet.
 Upon creating a `Backup` CR on an Openshift cluster, the `PeriodicBackupController` reacts by creating a DaemonSet resource, with the `etcd-backup-server` container and the configurations applied in the CR.
 During [testing](https://github.com/openshift/cluster-etcd-operator/pull/1354#issuecomment-2408661261), this method has shown a solid and stable deployment, where the Backup pods shown only `1` restart over a duration of `45` minutes.
 Moreover, the cause of the restart on all the Backup pods were due to `node` issue, not the backup container.

-**Pros**
+_**Pros**_

 As the Backup pods are being scheduled independently of the etcd pods, any error within the Backup pods does not influence cluster Openshift cluster availability.

 Moreover, as the Backup pods are being scheduled within every master nodes, the backups are being taken from every local etcd member on the same node.
 This avoids overwhelming a specific member with backup requests.

 Since a Backup pod exist on every master node, and a `hostPath` volume is being used to store the backups, it is guaranteed to have available backups on all master nodes, which is required for disaster recovery scenarios.

-**Cons**
+_**Cons**_

 No issue has been encountered during testing this approach.

 ### Open Questions

+Need to agree upon the default configurations to be used on the default `Backup` CR.

 ### Implementation Details/Notes/Constraints